 - Describe the extenuating circumstances that affected your academic performance.
 Please consult the Guide for self assessment of past academic performance first as this may help you describe your situation and improve your performance if readmitted.
 You can also use the Tips for writing an academic appeal to complete this section of the application.

-- If you left for medical reasons, please submit your completed Healthcare Provider Approval Form and/or medical note to advisor.arts [at] mcgill.ca with the subject line: *READMISSION DOCUMENT – MED NOTE - YOUR NAME AND McGILL ID NUMBER* within a month or your application will be cancelled;
+- If you left for medical reasons, submit your completed Healthcare Provider Approval Form and/or medical note to advisor.arts [at] mcgill.ca with the subject line: *READMISSION DOCUMENT – MED NOTE - YOUR NAME AND McGILL ID NUMBER* by the application deadline or your application will be cancelled.

 Students who Studied at Another University during Absence